Get E-Book

 const databaseUrl = new URL(required(raw, "DATABASE_URL"));

 That code can throw.
-Let it throw during startup, or catch and replace it with a clearer configuration error.
-The main point is timing: fail before the app accepts traffic or starts background jobs.
+Let it throw during startup, or catch it and replace it with a clearer configuration error.
+The timing is the part to protect - fail before the app accepts traffic or starts background jobs.

 export const config = Object.freeze({